The Next Energy Leader in Mexico

 This profile is part of a paid investor education campaign.*

-Historical underinvestment in the sector has left Mexico’s rich oil fields largely unexplored and untapped.
-After investigating the opportunity, we quickly realized the quality of the assets in Mexico are on par with those in Texas or Alberta in the 1970s with some fields exhibit pay zones at levels rarely seen anymore,” said Hanson.
+“Historical underinvestment in the sector has left Mexico’s rich oil fields largely unexplored and untapped.
+After investigating the opportunity, we quickly realized the quality of the assets in Mexico are on par with those in Texas or Alberta, with some fields exhibiting potential rarely found anymore,” said IFR President and CEO Steve Hanson.